rocktimsaikia/cambd/README.md

 - [x] Add loading animation
 - [ ] Handle error when there no definations
-- [ ] Show only 2 examples per definition by default
+- [x] Show only 2 examples per definition by default
-- [ ] Add flag to control how many definations to show.
+- [ ] Add flag to show all definitions.
 Default is 1

 ## LICENSE